YoussefCherrab/TOTAKO.IO/README.md

 💎 What is TOTAKO?

-TOTAKO is a modern browser-based strategy game inspired by classics like Dots and Boxes, but redesigned for speed, tension, and tactical depth.
+TOTAKO is a modern browser-based strategy game inspired by classics like Dots and Boxes, redesigned for speed, tension, and tactical depth.

 Unlike traditional versions, every move matters — there are no bonus turns, no second chances.